serokell/blog-posts/whats-that-typeclass-Foldable/article.md

   | Leaf
 ```

 Imagine that we want to reduce the whole tree to just one value.
 We could sum values of nodes, multiply them, or perform any other binary operation.
-So that, it's reasonable to define any folding function.
+So,it's reasonable to define a folding function that matches your goals.
 We suggest you try to implement `Foldable` instance on your own; it's one of the exercises below.
 Take into account that to define `foldr`, we need to go through the tree's elements from right to left — from right subtree to left subtree through the non-leaf node connecting them.

 ## Minimal Complete Definition of `Foldable` typeclass

 ### `foldMap`

-The next valuable method of `Foldable` is `foldMap`, having the following declaration:
+The next important method of `Foldable` is `foldMap`.
+It has the following declaration:

 ```haskell
 foldMap :: (Monoid m, Foldable t) => (a -> m) -> t a -> m
 ```

 It's important to note that `foldMap` has a [`Monoid`](https://hackage.haskell.org/package/base-4.16.0.0/docs/Prelude.html#t:Monoid) constraint.
 Its first argument is a function that maps each element of a container into a monoid, the second argument is a container itself.
 After mapping elements, the results are combined using `(<>)` operator.
 The order of folding is from right to left, so `foldMap` could be implemented via `foldr`.

-Let's look how exactly:
+Let's look at how exactly that could be done:

 ```haskell
 foldMap :: (Monoid m, Foldable t) => (a -> m) -> t a -> m